Porges/ways-to-play/src/games/kartu-lima/kartu-lima.md

 There are various ways to make bets on the game.
 The first type is <span lang="jv-Latn">wudhon tengah</span> (‘middle bet’); before each round, every player places the same stake (e.g. 5 or 10 cents) as a pot in the middle of the table.
 The winner of the round takes the whole pot.
 A new pot is made for each round.

 Instead of winning the whole pot, a method called <span lang="jv-Latn">undhuh-undhuh</span> (‘pickings’) may be followed.
 In this case the winner only wins back the amount that each player staked (e.g. if everyone staked 5¢, then the winner takes 5¢ from the pot).
 One pot is built and will last for a number of rounds equal to the number of players.
-It can also be agreed than anyone who wins a second round in a row instantly takes the remainder of the pot, and a new one is created.
-If they win a third or subsequent consecutive round, they continue to win whole pots until their winning streak is ended.
+It can also be agreed than anyone who wins a second round in a row instantly takes the remainder of the pot (in this case 20¢), and a new one is created.
+In this case, if they win a third or subsequent consecutive round (i.e. they are <span lang="jv-Latn">ladhu</span>), they continue to win entire pots (in this case 25¢) until their winning streak is ended.
+Losers may “ante up” by adding an additional stake to the pot, called a <span lang="jv-Latn">tomprang</span>; if the winner wins again they win the normal stake plus any <span lang="jv-Latn">tomprang</span>.
+(It is unclear to me from the description how exactly this functions.)

-> [!todo]
- this section is very unclear in the book…
-Usually the pot method is only followed for the first game (which I understand to mean until the pot is taken).
-After this a method called <span lang="jv-Latn">bal-balan</span> (‘bales’) is followed, whereby each player places any bet amount they want in front of themselves, but it must be at least the stake amount using during <span lang="jv-Latn">wudhon tengah</span>.
+According to the description, the pot (<span lang="jv-Latn">wudhon tengah</span>) method is used for the first game (by which I understand, until the pot is emptied).
+After this a method called <span lang="jv-Latn">bal-balan</span> (‘bolts’ or ‘bales’) is followed, whereby the other players bet against the <span lang="jv-Latn">banjiran</span>: each player places any bet amount they want in front of themselves (not in a pot).
+Their stake must be at least the stake amount using during the <span lang="jv-Latn">wudhon tengah</span> game and no more than double what the <span lang="jv-Latn">banjiran</span> won.
+After this, if the <span lang="jv-Latn">banjiran</span> wins again, they win all the stakes.
+If another player wins, they win their stake back, and also the stakes from the other players (up to the amount which they themselves staked).

-Another possible bet is <span lang="jv-Latn">pethitan</span> (“tapering points”?): if a player leads a <span lang="jv-Latn">dika</span> to the last round and it is not beaten, they win the bet; if it is killed, the killer takes the bet.
+Another possible type of bet is <span lang="jv-Latn">pethitan</span> (“tapering point/tip”): if a player leads a <span lang="jv-Latn">dika</span> to the last round and it is not beaten, they win the whole pot; if it is beaten, the killer takes the whole pot.

+An optional rule is that anyone who is dealt a hand of five <span lang="jv-Latn">Cina cilik</span> can reveal their hand and win the entire pot.
 ### Roosters

 Players may also make bets on specific cards, called “roosters” (<span lang="jv-Latn">jagoan</span>, formal <span lang="jv-Latn">sawungan</span>).